La Jolla Cove 4th of July Fireworks: Things to Know Before You Go

 Feel like enjoying some dinner before the fireworks?
 Head to George’s at the Cove for a luxe 3-course meal.

-George’s Ocean Terrace and Level2 are the perfect place to enjoy the La Jolla fireworks – their on-the-water location provides some of the best views of the 2017 fireworks show over La Jolla Cove.
-The cost of each table includes a 3-course dinner on July 4, 2017.
-Dinner begins at 6:30pm, and this year’s menu includes some incredible options including an Herbed Alaskan Halibut, Grilled Filet Mignon, and a Watermelon Salad; to name a few!
+George’s Ocean Terrace and Level2 are the perfect place to enjoy the La Jolla fireworks — their on-the-water location provides some of the best views of the fireworks show over La Jolla Cove.
+The cost of each table includes a 3-course dinner on July 4th.
+Dinner typically begins at 6:30pm, and each year’s menu includes some incredible options that are sure to satisfy!

 You must book a reservation in advance.
 Visit their website for more information.